 Kenneth is a Nehemiah Emerging Leadership Program Senior Fellow and has been featured in numerous magazines for his leadership skills.
 Kenneth has received both California Senate and Assembly Resolutions for work that his company has done in West Africa and Haiti.
 Kenneth is an avid golfer.
 He is a proud member of Alpha Phi Alpha Fraternity, Inc. and the 100 Black Men of Sacramento.

-With more than twenty-five years’ experience in commercial real estate, Amy Lerseth is responsible for the execution of the investment strategy for assets valued in excess of $2B, for management of the development, construction, real estate, asset management and property management companies, as well as driving Buzz Oates’ strategic vision and growth.
-Ms. Lerseth is a member of NAIOP, ACRE (past president), ULI, and Sacramento Metro Chamber’s Economic Development Committee.
+With more than twenty-five years’ experience in commercial real estate, Amy Lerseth is responsible for the execution of the investment strategy for assets valued in excess of $3B, for management of operations for the company’s development, construction, real estate, asset management, and property management companies, as well as driving Buzz Oates’ strategic vision and growth.
+Ms. Lerseth is a member of NAIOP, ACRE (past president), and ULI (vice-chair).

 She’s a graduate of UCLA, 2011 winner of Sacramento Business Journal’s Women Who Mean Business award, and was honored as the 2019 recipient of CREW’s Nancy Hotchkiss Woman of Impact award.
 She’s an active member of the Sacramento community.
-She serves on the advisory board for City Year Sacramento, is a founding member of WomenUp, and served as the president of the board of directors for Stanford Youth Solutions.
+She serves on the advisory board for City Year Sacramento, is a founding member of WomenUp, is vice-chair of Goodwill of Sacramento Valley and Northern Nevada, and served as the president of the board of directors for Stanford Youth Solutions.

 Jennifer Navarro is the director of development for the College of Natural Sciences and Mathematics at Sacramento State.
 She works with alumni, industry and the community to enhance science and math education at Sacramento State through philanthropy and volunteerism.
 Previously Jennifer served as associate director of Foundation Giving at UC Davis and as director of strategic partnerships at the American Indian College Fund in Denver, Colorado.